Establishing a decent savings pot should be a priority, but with so much choice, how do you make sure you find the right account for you?

 The best account for you may differ from someone else’s as it depends on whether you’re saving up a deposit for your dream home, for a much-needed holiday or a rainy-day fund.

 We have compiled our ultimate guide to savings that should help you decide where to stash your cash.
+If you feel you already know what kind of savings account is best for you, head this way to compare rates with Compare the Market.

 If you want to build up a savings pot over the short term (less than one year), you should consider these products.